-5 Tips to Survive a Break-up
+5 Tips to survive a break-up

 As the cold face of January sets in, many relationships break down after living through the pressure to be happy at Christmas.
-In fact, the first Monday in January is now known as Divorce Day as it sees the biggest peak in divorces enquiries.
+In fact, the first Monday in January is now known as Divorce Day as it sees the biggest peak in divorce enquiries.

 Whether you have been married or not, were in a relationship for a few months, years or even decades, the loss of a partner can be incredibly difficult to cope with.

 As a counsellor having worked with a lot of people going through break-ups, I’ve put together some tips to help you survive this time.